 HOUSING AS A HUMAN RIGHT

-- Won a historic investment of $500,000 a year in legal aid for low-income renters facing eviction, a first for the City of Philadelphia, and winning national attention as a major step towards insuring right to counsel.
+- Established the city’s first legal defense fund for low-income renters facing eviction, winning national attention as a major step towards ensuring right to counsel.

 - Held a community town hall in Germantown, the neighborhood with the highest rate of eviction in the city, to hear from community members about the challenges they face and pave a path forward to secure housing as a human right for every Philadelphian.

 - Passed a law to expand the prevailing wage for more than 2,000 building service workers such as janitors and security guards across Philadelphia.

 - Introduced a bill to guarantee advance notice of schedule and a pathway to more hours for part-time workers in multinational retail, food service and hospitality corporations.

 - Passed historic legislation to require businesses that receive city subsidies to report data about economic value and job quality.

 Closing tax loopholes

 - Introduced a bill to limit the 10-year tax abatement and improve school funding.

 - Co-sponsored legislation closing a loophole for transfer tax payments.